Connecting our ExpressJs/Vue3 App to a Mongoose Database

 }

-module so that we can store our MongoDB username and password as an environment variable.
-This is preferred over placing this sensitive information directly in your code. - Adds the
+- Adds the dotenvmodule so that we can store our MongoDB username and password as an environment variable.
+This is preferred over placing this sensitive information directly in your code.

-module for connecting to our MongoDB database - The
+- Adds the mongoosemodule for connecting to our MongoDB database

 # env files